voxel51/fiftyone-teams-app-deploy/docker/docs/configuring-snapshot-archival.md

 To enable this feature, set the `FIFTYONE_SNAPSHOTS_ARCHIVE_PATH` environment variable to the path of a chosen storage location.

-Supported locations are network mounted filesystems and cloud storage folders.
+Supported locations are network-mounted filesystems and cloud storage folders.

 - Network-mounted filesystem
   - Set the environment variable `FIFTYONE_SNAPSHOTS_ARCHIVE_PATH` to the